pipe/webcam/README.md

     Then reboot.
   * log back in - with the new password...
   * sudo apt-get update
-1. setup wifi (if needed)
+3. setup wifi (if needed)
    ethernet links are more secure and PoE is the best way to power a PiCam but in some situations wifi fits the bill
-   (recent rasberian versions allow you to put a wpa_supplicant.conf in /boot so it can connect up on first boot)
+   (recent Rasberian versions allow you to put a wpa_supplicant.conf in /boot so it can connect up on first boot)
-1. install and config pipe software
+4. install and config pipe software
   * make a link and pipe for the camera
    `mknod camera.mjpeg p`
    `ln -s camera.mjpeg camera`
   * copy `dot.xsession` to `.xsession` to pi's home directory
   * copy `pipe-java-client-1.0-SNAPSHOT.jar` and `camera.sh` to pi's home directory

-1. reboot
+5. reboot

 ## Hosting
 There are multiple options for hosting the necessary (static) web pages.